Sökmen (Artuqid)

 Sökmen (also called Moinuddin Sokman, Muʿīn ad-Dīn Soqman or Soqman ibn Artuq) was a Turkish emir of the Seljuk Empire in the early 12th century.

-History
+Biography

 Origin

 His father was Artuk, a commander in the Seljuk Empire.
 He supported Tutush I, a member of the Seljukid house whose province was Greater Syria.
 As such, Artuk and his son Sökmen aided Tutush in the battle of Ain Salm against the rebellious Suleiman ibn Qutalmish.
 They were then rewarded with the governorship of Jerusalem.
 After Artuk's death in 1091, Sökmen and his brother Ilghazi became the co-governors of the city.
 In 1093, a revolt broke out and an unknown group captured the Tower of David.
 Pitched battles were fought in the street by the Turkomans as the brothers struggled to get the situation under control.

 In Anatolia and Syria

 Sökmen spent much of his time in Anatolia and Syria.
 After Tutush's death in 1095, Sökmen took service with Ridwan of Aleppo, Tutush's son.
 Sökmen made use of the fight between Ridwan and his brother Duqaq to a gain a territory of his own around Suruç (now a district center in Şanlıurfa Province of Turkey).
 Soon after, Sökmen and his brother lost their position in Jerusalem when it was taken by the Fatimids in 1098.
 Sökmen abandoned the city and moved to north.

 In 1098, the Seljuk Empire formed an army under the command of Kerbogha of Mosul to assist Yağısıyan during the siege of Antioch.
 Sökmen took part in this army.
 But the campaign was a failure and the army arrived a few days after Antioch surrendered.
 In 1101, Baldwin I of Jerusalem captured Suruç.